 Drug Transition Supply Policy

-You may be able to get a temporary supply under certain circumstances, the plan can offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
-Doing this gives you time to talk with your provider about the change in coverage and figure out what to do.
+You may be able to get a temporary supply under certain circumstances.
+The plan can offer a temporary supply of a drug to you when your drug is not on the drug list or when it is restricted in some way.
+Doing this gives you time to talk with your doctor about the change in coverage and figure out what to do.

 To be eligible for a temporary supply, you must meet the two requirements below: